Atlantic Ocean: Atlantic World

-From Columbus to the Industrial Revolution Trans-Atlantic trade, including colonialism and slavery, became crucial for Western Europe.
+From Columbus to the Industrial Revolution trans-Atlantic trade, including colonialism and slavery, became crucial for Western Europe.
 For European countries with direct access to the Atlantic (including Britain, France, the Netherlands, Portugal, and Spain) 1500–1800 was a period of sustained growth during which these countries grew richer than those in Eastern Europe and Asia.
-Colonialism evolved as part of the Trans-Atlantic trade, but this trade also strengthened the position of merchant groups at the expense of monarchs.
+Colonialism evolved as part of the trans-Atlantic trade, but this trade also strengthened the position of merchant groups at the expense of monarchs.
 Growth was more rapid in non-absolutist countries, such as Britain and the Netherlands, and more limited in absolutist monarchies, such as Portugal, Spain, and France, where profit mostly or exclusively benefited the monarchy and its allies.

 Trans-Atlantic trade also resulted in increasing urbanization: in European countries facing the Atlantic, urbanization grew from 8% in 1300, 10.1% in 1500, to 24.5% in 1850; in other European countries from 10% in 1300, 11.4% in 1500, to 17% in 1850.
 Likewise, GDP doubled in Atlantic countries but rose by only 30% in the rest of Europe.
-By end of the 17th century, the volume of the Trans-Atlantic trade had surpassed that of the Mediterranean trade.
+By the end of the 17th century, the volume of the Trans-Atlantic trade had surpassed that of the Mediterranean trade.

-The Atlantic Ocean became the scene of one of the longest continuous naval military camapaigns throughout World War II, from 1939 to 1945.

 Economy

 The Atlantic has contributed significantly to the development and economy of surrounding countries.
 Besides major transatlantic transportation and communication routes, the Atlantic offers abundant petroleum deposits in the sedimentary rocks of the continental shelves.

 The Atlantic harbors petroleum and gas fields, fish, marine mammals (seals and whales), sand and gravel aggregates, placer deposits, polymetallic nodules, and precious stones.

-Gold deposits are a mile or two under water on the ocean floor, however, the deposits are also encased in rock that must be mined through.
+Gold deposits are a mile or two underwater on the ocean floor, however, the deposits are also encased in rock that must be mined through.
 Currently, there is no cost-effective way to mine or extract gold from the ocean to make a profit.
 Various international treaties attempt to reduce pollution caused by environmental threats such as oil spills, marine debris, and the incineration of toxic wastes at sea.

 Fisheries

 The shelves of the Atlantic hosts one of the world's richest fishing resources.
 The most productive areas include the Grand Banks of Newfoundland, the Scotian Shelf, Georges Bank off Cape Cod, the Bahama Banks, the waters around Iceland, the Irish Sea, the Bay of Fundy, the Dogger Bank of the North Sea, and the Falkland Banks.

-Fisheries have, however, undergone significant changes since the 1950s and global catches can now be divided into three groups of which only two are observed in the Atlantic: fisheries in the Eastern Central and South-West Atlantic oscillate around a globally stable value, the rest of the Atlantic is in overall decline following historical peaks.
-The third group, "continuously increasing trend since 1950", is only found in the Indian Ocean and Western Pacific.

-UN FAO partitioned Atlantic in major fishing areas:
+Fisheries have undergone significant changes since the 1950s and global catches can now be divided into three groups of which only two are observed in the Atlantic: fisheries in the eastern-central and southwest Atlantic oscillate around a globally stable value, the rest of the Atlantic is in overall decline following historical peaks.
+The third group, "continuously increasing trend since 1950", is only found in the Indian Ocean and western Pacific.
+UN FAO partitioned the Atlantic into major fishing areas: